MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/keyword.md

 ## <a name="bid"></a>Bid
 The highest price that you want to pay each time someone clicks your ad.

-In addition to setting a default bid, you can set custom bids for each keyword.
-If you set a custom bid for a particular keyword, this bid amount will override the default bid you initially set when you created your ad group.
+In addition to setting a default ad group level bid, you can set custom bids for each keyword.
+If you set a custom bid for a particular keyword, this bid amount will override the default bid set for your ad group.
 We recommend custom bidding for advanced advertisers who want more control of their pay-per-click rates.

 **Add:** Optional.
 If you do not specify a keyword level bid, the [Ad Group](ad-group.md) bid for the corresponding search or content match type will be used.
 For more information, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-To delete or remove an existing value, set this field to *delete_value*.
-The *delete_value* keyword removes the previous setting.
+If you set this field to the *delete_value* string, the prior setting is removed.
 **Delete:** Read-only

 ## <a name="bidstrategytype"></a>Bid Strategy Type